wlcx/Spot/README.md

 # Spot
+**NOTICE: Spot is not actively developed and remains little more than a proof of concept!**

 Spot is a minimal, lightweight, cross-platform, standalone, console Spotify client, written in Go.
 It is *really* not ready for primetime unless primetime involves not being feature complete and crashing.
 ## Installing
 I plan to issue releases for different platforms.
 Until then, you'll have to compile yourself :poop: